suchandler96/gem5-NVDLA/bsc-util/nvdla_utilities/README.md

 ## Terminologies
 **VP**: NVDLA virtual platform

-**NVDLA register (transaction) traces**: A sequence of commands composed of "read_reg", "write_reg", "wait" that configures NVDLA by writing values to its registers directly.
+**NVDLA register (transaction) traces / register control sequence**: A sequence of commands composed of "read_reg", "write_reg", "wait" that configures NVDLA by writing values to its registers directly.
 It also involves some other CPU activities like waiting for interrupts from NVDLA.
 More details about this format can be found [here](http://nvdla.org/hw/v1/integration_guide.html#test-format).

 **Memory traces**: A sequence of memory addresses that NVDLA accesses.
 These accesses include input data, NN model parameters, output data of some NN layers, etc. NVDLA accesses the memory in a 64-byte-aligned and 64-byte-long manner, so keeping track of the address of the first byte of each 64-byte request would be enough.
 Can be further divided into memory reads and writes.